AlphaWallet/alpha-wallet-ios/README.md

 You can submit feedback and report bugs as Github issues.
 Please be sure to include your operating system, device, version number, and steps to reproduce reported bugs.

-All contibutions welcome.
+All contributions welcome.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md)

 ### Request or submit a feature :postbox: